-For further guidance on whether a volunteer is considered to be supervised and what the appropriate level of supervision is, please read Appendix F of Keeping Children Safe in Education statutory guidance on gov.uk.
-For all other recruitment checks the school will adopt the same recruitment measures as it would for paid staff.
+The school will determine whether a volunteer is considered to be supervised and what the appropriate level of supervision is.
+The decision will be made using Annex E of Keeping Children Safe in Education statutory guidance on gov.uk.
+For a person to be considered supervised, the supervision must be:

+- by a person who is in regulated activity relating to children - regular and day to day - reasonable in all the circumstances to ensure the protection of children.

+A DBS with barred list will be obtained for volunteers who are new to working in regulated activity with children, i.e. where they are unsupervised and teach or look after children regularly or provide personal care on a one-off basis in schools and colleges.
+Employers are not legally permitted to request barred list information on a supervised volunteer, as they are not considered to be engaging in regulated activity.

+Existing volunteers do not have to be re-checked if they have already had a DBS check (which should include children's barred list information if engaging in regulated activity).
+However, if the school has any concerns, it will consider obtaining a new DBS check at the level appropriate to the volunteering role.

+9.1 Examples in support of the risk assessment:

-- 9.4 In other circumstances, for example where the school approaches a parent who is well known to the school to take on a particular role, a streamlined procedure will be adopted seeking references, checking to ensure others in the school community know of no concerns and can make a positive recommendation, conducting an informal interview to gauge the person's aptitude and suitability, and undertaking an enhanced DBS check.
-Evidence of such processes should be kept securely and recorded on the Single Central Record. - 9.5 In other circumstances, e.g. where a volunteer's role will be "one-off", accompanying teachers and pupils on a day outing, helping at a concert or school fete, those kinds of measures would not be eligible for an enhanced DBS check with barred list check, in the majority of cases.
+The school approaches a parent who is well known to the school to take on a particular role, a streamlined procedure will be adopted - seeking references, checking to ensure others in the school community know of no concerns and can make a positive recommendation, conducting an informal interview to gauge the person's aptitude and suitability, and undertaking an enhanced DBS check.
+Evidence of such processes should be kept securely and can be recorded on the Single Central Record, although there is no requirement to do so.

+A volunteer's role will be "one-off", accompanying teachers and pupils on a day outing, helping at a concert or school fete, those kinds of measures would not be eligible for an enhanced DBS check with barred list check, in the majority of cases.
 The school will put in place procedures to ensure that such people are not charged with taking children to the toilet, for example.
 These scenarios will be dealt with by regular school safeguarding procedures such as risk assessments.
-In the few cases where the person is left alone and unsupervised in charge of children an enhanced DBS check with barred list check may and can be requested. - 9.6 Parents who voluntarily transport pupils for school activities (e.g. sports activities and visits) would not be expected to undergo an enhanced DBS check with barred list check.
-However, if the transport is organised by the school and is a regular occurrence (4 or more days in a 30-day period) there is a requirement for the parent to undergo an enhanced DBS check with barred list check, if they are not supervised by someone who is in a regulated activity. - 9.7 Where volunteers recruited by another organisation to work in the school, e.g. sports coaches from a local club, the school will obtain written assurance from that organisation that the person has been properly vetted and this confirmation will be retained and produced, if required, during an Ofsted inspection.
+In the few cases where the person is left alone and unsupervised in charge of children an enhanced DBS check with barred list check may and can be requested.

+Parents who voluntarily transport pupils for school activities (e.g. sports activities and visits) would not be expected to undergo an enhanced DBS check with barred list check.
+However, if the transport is organised by the school and is a regular occurrence (4 or more days in a 30-day period) there is a requirement for the parent to undergo an enhanced DBS check with barred list check, if they are not supervised by someone who is in a regulated activity.

+Where volunteers recruited by another organisation to work in the school, e.g. sports coaches from a local club, the school will obtain written assurance from that organisation that the person has been properly vetted and this confirmation will be retained and produced, if required, during an Ofsted inspection.